 - (a) A sum equal to the Eligible Employee's normal gross bi-weekly pay (excluding any bonus or overtime compensation), less: (i) state, federal, and employee authorized deductions; (ii) any compensation received by the Eligible Employee from the military for Active Duty; and (iii) any compensation received by the Eligible Employee pursuant to Section 395.02 of the Military & Veterans Code, any Memorandum of Understanding between the Authority and its employees, or other applicable Authority policy; - (b) Continuation of the Eligible Employee's health and welfare benefits, subject to the terms and conditions of the applicable plan; - (c) Continuation of any supplemental and/or voluntary benefit plans in which the Eligible Employee participates through the Authority, subject to the terms and conditions of the applicable plan; and - (d) Continuation of accrual of annual paid leave.

-Resolution No. 1, 2003.]
-Superceded by Resolution N Vo. dated
+Adopted by Resolution No. 03-023 dated May 1, 2003.]
+Superceded by Resolution No. dated

 SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY POLICIES